yaronGithub/Tripza-AI/HACKATHON_PITCH.md

-# TripCraft - Hackathon Pitch 🏆
+# Tripza AI - Hackathon Pitch 🏆

 ## The Problem That Matters
 **Travel planning is broken.** 73% of travelers spend more time planning their trip than actually enjoying it.
 People waste 6-8 hours researching destinations, creating itineraries, and optimizing routes - only to end up with inefficient plans that have them criss-crossing cities and missing hidden gems.

 ## Our Solution
-**TripCraft transforms travel planning from a chore into a 5-minute intelligent experience.**
+**Tripza AI transforms travel planning from a chore into a 5-minute intelligent experience.**

 Input your destination, dates, and preferences.
 Get back optimized daily itineraries with:
 - Geographically clustered attractions (no more backtracking across town)
-- Personalized recommendations based on your interests
+- AI-powered personalized recommendations based on your interests
 - Interactive maps with optimized routes
 - Easy customization and sharing capabilities